StuartMacKay/ebird-api-data/README.md

 python manage.py runserver
 ```

-Now log into the Django Admin, http:localhost:8000/admin to browse the tables.
+Now, either visit the site, http:localhost:8000/, or log into the Django Admin,
+http:localhost:8000/admin to browse the tables.

 ## Project Information